 Consulting is expensive, but not relative to the access to the combined decades of expertise that you get in working with our staff.
 There is information and "perspective" that we can give to you for your project that you simply cannot get anywhere else, as most LGBT-identified psychotherapists do not provide consulting services, or do not provide the level of specialization and breadth/depth of consulting information that we offer.
 It is also "expensive" to have your story or project lack credibility and verisimilitude that will lead to less impact on audiences and "read" inauthentic.
 When your story, plot, and characters are rooted in real-life examples and perspectives provided by our consultants, you create a more compelling (and valuable/popular) and critically/commercially successful project that "recoups" your investment.

-With our staff’s combined experience, especially Ken Howard, LCSW’s 24-year career specializing in gay men’s mental health and relationships, we have provided dozens of entertainment professionals with support to develop highly-successful projects.
-The clients’ right to confidentiality prevents enumerating these, but after over two decades working with professionals from the Los Angeles entertainment industry, material from our consulting has been well-represented in many well-known television shows, commercial films, educational films, and multimedia projects, as well as avenues of popular social media.
-Ken Howard, LCSW is also on the faculty of the University of Southern California (USC) School of Social Work, where he teaches advanced courses in psychotherapy and has assisted in the development of a new course on social work practice with the LGBT population.
-With his combined local Los Angeles production consulting work, and academic/scholarly work, in addition to his personal perspective as a gay man who has lived with HIV for over 24 years, Ken is uniquely qualified to provide consulting services on a variety of projects.
+With our staff's combined experience, especially Ken Howard, LCSW, CST's 29-year career specializing in gay men's mental health and relationships, we have provided dozens of entertainment professionals with support to develop highly-successful projects.
+The clients' right to confidentiality prevents enumerating these, but after over two decades working with professionals from the Los Angeles entertainment industry, material from our consulting has been well-represented in many well-known television shows, commercial films, educational films, and multimedia projects, as well as avenues of popular social media.
+Ken Howard, LCSW is also an Adjunct Associate Professor with the USC Suzanne Dworak-Peck School of Social Work, where he teaches advanced courses in evidence-based psychotherapy models, LGBT Psycho-Social-Political Issues, and Couples Therapy.
+With his combined local Los Angeles production consulting work, and academic/scholarly work, in addition to his personal perspective as a gay man who has lived with HIV/AIDS for over 30 years, Ken is uniquely qualified to provide consulting services on a variety of projects.

 If you're ready to take your project to the next level, contact us about your particular needs.
 Consulting services can be in-person at our offices, your offices, home, or via phone, email, or Skype consultation.
 On a limited basis, on-location, on-set coaching and consulting is also available for all production professionals (writers, actors, designers).